tsiglev74/meridian/meridian/backend/README.md

 from meridian import backend
 ```

-### 2. Numerical Operations (`backend.ops`)
+### 2. Standardized Numerical Operations

-For any numerical operations that would typically use `tensorflow` or
+For numerical operations, prefer the standardized functions available directly
-`jax.numpy`, use the `backend.ops` alias.
-This object will point to the correct
+from the `backend` module (e.g., `backend.einsum`, `backend.concatenate`).
+These
-library based on the active backend.
+functions provide a consistent API that works across both TensorFlow and JAX.

 **Before (TensorFlow-specific):**